thoughtbot/design-sprint/CONTRIBUTING.md

-We love new ideas to push this repository and design sprints forward.
+We love new ideas that push this repository and design sprints forward.
 We are using [GitHub issues](https://github.com/thoughtbot/design-sprint/issues/) for tracking our work on the repository.
-Here are the ways that you can help us:
+Here are the ways that you can contribute:

-# Maintenance and Improvements
+## Maintenance and Improvements
+If you find a bug, misspelling or other problem with the repository please add a new [issue](https://github.com/thoughtbot/design-sprint/issues/new).

 If you are looking to contribute and are not sure where to start:

-1. Grab from the list of [Issues](https://github.com/thoughtbot/design-sprint/issues/) and assign yourself to the issue so that we know someone is working on it.
+1. Grab an issue from the list of [issues labeled bug](https://github.com/thoughtbot/design-sprint/labels/bug) and assign yourself to the issue so that we know someone is working on it.
 2. Make the necessary changes.
 3. Submit a [Pull Request](#quick-guide-to-submitting-a-pull-request-in-github).